 Although there is much more to mammalwatching than listing species, it is – for many of us – a fun way to track our effort.
 Mammal listing is nothing more than a friendly competition.
 But I believe it can motivate mammalwatchers and also lead to a more interactive and lively community.
 So if you have a list please share it here.
 Any questions about what people have seen or where?
 Just click on their list and ask them.

-You can share only your primate and cat lists at the moment.
-But league tables for other groups of species will appear soon.
+You can share only your primate and cat and all mammals lists at the moment.
+But league tables for other groups of species will appear if there is demand.

 Download the list of all primates (Can be used to create a pdf ready for uploading your list)